 Now, let me start off by asking you a question: are you familiar with Jupiter X, the brand that has been creating a buzz in the industry this season?

-; sharpening of the top, center, and tail side and base edges
+, shaping of the tip, center, tail, side and base edges

-; polishing the base edge to a mirror finish
+, base edge polishing to a mirror finish

 .